bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  A: The anonymous function inside is a closure function because it inherits the name parameter from its parent function personDice.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Dan's roll could be a different number if the Math.random function generates different results.
+Dan's name and the string called will always be the same.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? 'newRoll' lexical scope is from the anonymous function declared in a variable.

 ### Task 3 - Stretch Goals